What Is an EVP?

 What is an Employee Value Proposition (EVP), in simple terms?

-It's the answer to one question: why would a talented person choose to work at your organisation, and mean it?
-It's the full picture of what you offer employees in exchange for their commitment, skill, and energy — the work itself, leadership quality, culture, growth, purpose, business stability, and the people they'll work alongside.
+It is the answer to one question: why would a talented person choose to work at your organisation, and mean it?
+It is the full picture of what you offer employees in exchange for their commitment, skill, and energy: the work itself, leadership quality, culture, growth, purpose, business stability, and the people they will work alongside.
 It goes well beyond compensation.

 Is an EVP the same as our employer brand?